 When To Harvest Dry Beans.
 This is the later harvest, just as the pods begin to darken in color and dry out.

 When To Pick Dry Beans.
-The pods should be harvested before they begin to open naturally, as by then many beans may have already fallen to the ground and become dirty or wet.
+The pods should be harvested before they begin to open naturally, as by then, many beans may have already fallen to the ground and become dirty or wet.

 How Do You Know When To Pick Green Beans and Dry Beans?
 Not all pods dry at the same time, so harvesting should also be staggered.
-They could be left on the plant until they are all dry, but then the more advanced pods would open and lose the beans.
+They could be left on the plant until they are all dry, but then the more advanced pods would open and close the beans.

 Generally, a yield of 1 to 2 kg of dry beans per square meter of land can be expected.